New! Transflo Mobile+ 6.7 Release Notes

 |

-Reminder: Transflo is the premier provider of popular commercial apps, custom white label apps, in-cab tablet editions, and thousands of additional integration features.
+Reminder: Transflo is the premier provider of popular commercial apps, custom white label apps, in-cab tablet editions, embedded handset editions, and thousands of additional fleet-specific integrated features.
 Due to all the possible product configuration changes for your specific fleet, it is possible that user interface labels, buttons, links, dials, tiles, icons, colors, logos, and placement on the screen can vary.
-Features can also be hidden from your view based on fleet ID or permissions.
+Features can also be hidden from your view based on customer account, fleet ID, or user permissions.
 In the documentation, we cover a default setup with screen examples that are generally similar for smart phones and tablets running either iOS or Android OS.
-Adjust certain steps, if needed, to reflect your actual device and product configuration.
+Adjust certain steps, if needed, to reflect your actual device, product configuration, and company policies.

 |